benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

-# BugPile: Terms of Service
+# SponsoredIssues: Terms of Service

 ## 1. Introduction

-- These Terms of Service apply to all use of BugPile's Platform.
+- These Terms of Service apply to all use of SponsoredIssues's Platform.
 - Use of the Platform constitutes agreement to these Terms.

 ## 2. Key Definitions

-- **"BugPile Account"**: User account for accessing Services, including personal information, credentials, and activity logs.
+- **"SponsoredIssues Account"**: User account for accessing Services, including personal information, credentials, and activity logs.
 - **"Bug Report"**: Description of a software bug or unimplemented feature in a FOSS Project.
 - **"Bug Report Campaign"**: Fundraising campaign to resolve a specific Bug Report.
 - **"Donor"**: Individual or entity contributing funds to Bug Report Campaigns.